openhwgroup/programs/process/OpenHW-Specification-Process.md

 "Unless required by applicable law or agreed to in writing, this Specification and any accompanying software or hardware distributed under the License are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License."

 ### Copyright
-The following opyright text is included:
+The following copyright text is included:

 "Copyright ©  YEAR OF PUBLICATION OpenHW Group.
 You may use, copy, modify, and distribute this work under the terms of the License, subject to the conditions specified in the License."